Lightyear vs eToro: Which Is Better in 2026?

 Is Lightyear or eToro cheaper?

-Lightyear charges Free by bank transfer for withdrawals, while eToro charges $5 per withdrawal on USD accounts ($30 min); free on GBP/EUR accounts.
-Stock commission is £0 commission on UK, US and European stocks and ETFs (EU accounts: 0.10% on US stocks, $1 max) on Lightyear and $1–$2 per stock trade (varies by country/exchange); ETFs 0% on eToro.
+Lightyear charges Free by local bank transfer.
+USD wire payments are charged (up to $8.50 UK, $6.11 EU). for withdrawals, while eToro charges $5 per withdrawal on USD accounts ($30 min); free on GBP/EUR accounts.
+Stock commission is UK personal accounts (GIA and ISA): no execution fee on UK, US and European stocks or ETFs.
+EU accounts: GBP 1 per order on UK stocks, EUR 1 per order on EUR-denominated stocks, 0.1% on other European stocks, and 0.10% (min $0.10, max $1) on US stocks.
+ETFs are execution-fee-free on both. on Lightyear and $1–$2 per side on stock positions (charged on opening and on closing, varies by country of residence); ETFs 0% on eToro.
 Your real cost depends on how often you trade and withdraw.

 Is Lightyear safe?